To grow up resilient, powerful, and heard kids must be a priority in

 Voter participation varies greatly by ward and election cycle, with notable disparities across the District.

 - While there has been some progress toward higher turnout in recent years, major participation disparities continue to persist.
 For example, the two wards with the lowest voter participation in every election since at least 2014 (wards 7 and 8), include the highest number of Black residents, housing instability, and poverty rates.
-While the wealthiest wards with the highest number of white residents (wards 3 and 4), typically had the highest voter turnout in those same elections.
+While the wealthiest ward with the highest number of white residents (ward 3) typically had the highest voter turnout in those same elections.

 Impacts of COVID-19